LariRaupp/whatsapp-rotation-panel-project/README.md

 Useful for small businesses or digital service providers where customer support needs to be rotated between agents.

 ## ⚠️ Disclaimer

-This project uses fake names and numbers for demonstration.
-Replace them with your real configuration when deploying.
+This project is a demo version of a real system I developed for a client.
+All content has been modified for public use and demonstration purposes.
+Replace it with your actual configuration before deploying.

 ---